ReeceGoding/Frustration-One-Year-With-R/README.md

     mix up any of `length()`, `lengths()`, `nrow()`, or `ncol()`.
-In particular, `length()` is so inconsistent that I’m unsure why they let it work for 2D structures ([probably something to do with it being an internal generic](#internal-generics)).
-For example, the length of a data frame is its number of columns and the length of a matrix is its number of elements.
+In particular, `length()` is so inconsistent that I’m unsure why they let it work for 2D structures ([probably something to do with it being an internal generic](#493-internal-generics)).
+For example,
+    the length of a data frame is its number of columns and the length of a matrix is its number of elements.

     ``` r
     (a <- diag(4))